vorsocom/mugen/README.md

 4. **Context (CTX)** extensions: that provide context to the LLM by injecting messages into conversation histories.

-5. **Retrieval Augmented Generation (RAG)** extensions: that performs knowlegde retrieval from arbitrary sources and injects this knowledge into the LLM context.
+5. **Retrieval Augmented Generation (RAG)** extensions: that perform knowlegde retrieval from arbitrary sources and inject this knowledge into the LLM context.

 6. **Response Pre-processor (RPP)** extensions: that intercept and modify LLM responses before they are shown to the user.